What are the skills for the future of generative design?

-Generative design is here today and being used in real applications.
+Generative design is here today!
+Manufactures have been using in real applications.
 Soon it will be a common design approach that affects all of us.
 When that happens, product designers will go from people who devise creative solutions to people who define creative requirements and objectives, a fundamentally different way of thinking.

 So How Can We Get Prepared & Not Get Left Behind?

 The rapid changes shaping our industry will provide new opportunities, but only if we can adapt.
-We need to break away from the limitations, rules, and design restrictions we’ve followed in the past.
+We need to break away from the limitations, rules, and design restrictions we have followed in the past.
 We must continually question old habits, build new skills, and think in new ways.
-The two suggestions I’ve given for skills development will help you improve your product designs, but more importantly they will help you prepare to become the designer of the future.
+The two suggestions I’ve given for skills development will help you improve your product designs, but more importantly, they will help you prepare to become the designer of the future.